Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Introduction

-In this work, we analytically study the scaling of gradient for VQAs as a function of $n$, the circuit depth $L$, and a noise parameter $q$.
+In this work, we analytically study the scaling of gradient for VQAs as a function of $n$, the circuit depth $L$, and a noise parameter $q<1$.
 We consider a general class of local noise models that includes depolarizing noise and certain kinds of Pauli noise.
 Furthermore, we investigate a general, abstract ansatz that allows us to encompass many of the important ansatzes in the literature, hence allowing us to make a general statement about VQAs.
-This includes the Quantum Alternating Operator Ansatz (QAOA) which is used for solving combinatorial optimization problems~\cite{qaoa2014,qaoaMaxCut2018,Crooks_2018,hadfield2019quantum}, the Unitary Coupled Cluster (UCC) Ansatz which is used in the Variational Quantum Eigensolver (VQE) for chemistry~\cite{cao2019quantum,bartlett2007coupled,lee2018generalized}, and the Hardware Efficient Ansatz which is employed for various applications~\cite{kandala2017hardware,arute2020hartree,arute2020quantum}.
+This includes the Quantum Alternating Operator Ansatz (QAOA) which is used for solving combinatorial optimization problems~\cite{qaoa2014,qaoaMaxCut2018,Crooks_2018,hadfield2019quantum} and the Unitary Coupled Cluster (UCC) Ansatz which is used in the Variational Quantum Eigensolver (VQE) to solve chemistry problems ~\cite{cao2019quantum,bartlett2007coupled,lee2018generalized}.
+This is also applicable for the Hardware Efficient Ansatz and the Hamiltonian Variational Ansatz (HVA) which are employed for various applications~\cite{kandala2017hardware,arute2020hartree,arute2020quantum,wecker2015progress,wiersema2020exploring}.
+Our results also generalize to settings that allow for multiple input states or training data, as in machine learning applications, often called quantum neural networks~\cite{schuld2014quest,schuld2015introduction,biamonte2017quantum,beer2020training,abbas2020power}.

-Our main result (Theorem~\ref{thm1}) is an upper bound on the magnitude of the gradient that decays exponentially with $L$, namely as $2^{-\kappa}$ with $\kappa = L\log_2(q)-n/2$.
-Hence we find that the gradient vanishes exponentially in the circuit depth.
-Moreover, it is typical to consider $L$ scaling as $\poly(n)$ (e.g., in the UCC Ansatz~\cite{lee2018generalized}), and for sufficiently large coefficients in this polynomial, our main result implies a barren plateau (exponential decay in $n$).
+Our main result (Theorem~\ref{thm1}) is an upper bound on the magnitude of the gradient that decays exponentially with $L$, namely as $2^{-\kappa}$ with $\kappa = -L\log_2(q)$.
+Hence, we find that the gradient vanishes exponentially in the circuit depth.
+Moreover, it is typical to consider $L$ scaling as $\poly(n)$ (e.g., in the UCC Ansatz~\cite{lee2018generalized}), for which our main result implies an exponential decay of the gradient in $n$.
 We refer to this as a Noise-Induced Barren Plateau (NIBP).
-We remark that NIBPs can be viewed as a consequence of the cost landscape concentrating around the value of the cost for the maximally mixed state, and we make this precise in Lemma~\ref{lemma1}.
+We remark that NIBPs can be viewed as concomitant to the cost landscape concentrating around the value of the cost for the maximally mixed state, and we make this precise in Lemma~\ref{lemma1}.
 See Fig.~\ref{fig:landscapes} for a schematic diagram of the NIBP phenomenon.